kinopio-club/kinopio-help/api/index.md

 <code class="users">shouldEmailBulletin</code>              | `Boolean` | Whether the user has chosen to allow bulletin emails (default to true)
 <code class="users">shouldEmailNotifications</code>         | `Boolean` | Whether the user has chosen to allow notification emails (default to true)
 <code class="users">shouldEmailWeeklyReview</code>          | `Boolean` | Whether the user has chosen to allow weekly review emails (default to true)
-<code class="users">shouldShowCardCollaborationInfo</code>  | `Boolean` | Whether the user has chosen to show collaboration info (update date, users) inside cards
 <code class="users">shouldUseLastConnectionType</code>      | `Boolean` | Whether the user has chosen to use last connection type for new connections
 <code class="users">shouldShowMoreAlignOptions</code>       | `Boolean` | Whether the user has chosen to view more card position alignment and distribution options (default to true)
 <code class="users">shouldShowCurrentSpaceTags</code>       | `Boolean` | Whether the user has chosen should only tags in the current space in the Tags dialog
 <code class="users">shouldNotifyUnlockedStickyCards</code>  | `Boolean` | Whether to eventually notify users that they've unlocked sticky cards (true for new users only, triggered after they create 20 cards)
 <code class="users">shouldOpenLinksInNewTab</code>          | `Boolean` | Whether the user has chosen to open card urls in a new tab by default
 <code class="users">shouldPauseConnectionDirections</code>  | `Boolean` | User pereference for whether connection directions should be static, instead of animating along their connection path
-<code class="users">shouldShowStyleActions</code>           | `Boolean` | Whether the user has chosen to show styling options in both the card-details and multiple-selected-actions dialog
 <code class="users">shouldUseStickyCards</code>             | `Boolean` | User pereference for whether cards should stick to their mouse cursor
 <code class="users">shouldDisableRightClickToPan</code>     | `Boolean` | Debug user preference which disables right click pan so you can use the native browser context menu.
 Useful for web inspecting elements
 <code class="users">shouldDisableItemJiggle</code>          | `Boolean` | User preference which disables the jiggle animation when cards or boxes are being dragged